matteobarbieri00/PedestrianProject/README.md

         Here the class Boson is defined with its main features.

     ferion.py
-        Here the class Ferion is defined with its main features.
+        Here the class Fermion is defined with its main features.
 The type of fermions are 0,1,2,3, where 0 stands for an empty cell, 1 stands for an eastbound pedestrian, 2 westbound, and 3 is used when the fermion is out of the passageway in the file "board.py".

     board.py
         Here the class Board is defined, i.e. the object describing the passageway and its dynamics when carrying moving pedestrians.